Vito Rizzuto's Ancestors

 ~<^>~

-Eight Sciacca baptism records have been found for the children of Nicolò and Angelica Tomao.
+Eight Sciacca baptism records have been found for the children of Nicolò and Angela Tomao.
 The first child was baptized in the mother church parish and the other seven in the St. Michele parish as follows — Giovanna Francesca on February 7, 1586; Nunizo Natali was baptized 10 years later on October 24, 1596, the first to be baptized in the St. Michele parish; another Giovanna was baptized as Joanna on July 1, 1600; Antonino Natali on December 25, 1602; Accursia was baptized as Accursia Joanna on December 8, 1603; ancestor Leonarda; Margarita Beatrice on January 10, 1610; and Nunzia Vita on November 21, 1614.
 They probably had a several other children born in the 10 year gap between the first two mentioned above, but Sciacca records could not be found for them.
 They may have lived in another town during those ten years.

 ~< Back to Chart >~